Accessing MEDLINE via PubMed

 Full-Text in PubMed

 If Wright State has neither print nor online access to the article you need, you can request the article via Interlibrary Loan.
-Click the link within the Find It! window, or from the library's homepage click the Interlibrary Loan link under "Featured Services".
+Click the "Request this item through interlibrary loan" link within the Find It! window, or from the library's homepage click the Interlibrary Loan link under "Featured Services".
 If you are a first time-user, click the First Time User Registration.